greggilbert/recaptcha/README.md

 > (Looking for a Laravel 4 version?
 Pull the latest 1.x tag.
 For Laravel 5.0, pull the latest 2.0 tag.)

+## LOOKING FOR MAINTAINER(S)

+tldr; I don't really have time to maintain this package on my own, so I'm looking for help.
+If you're interested, leave a note on #146.
+Thanks!

 ## Installation

 Add the following line to the `require` section of `composer.json`: